 - Reduce his or her risk of breast, colon, prostate, kidney and pancreatic cancer

 - Save 28 land animals and 175 aquatic animals per year

 Meatless Mondays in Your City

-Thankfully, Meatless Mondays is a campaign in which anyone can participate.
-Any individual can approach their local city or county council with a customized version of our draft proclamation, set up a meeting with a school’s dining services department, or ask a restaurant to implement more meat-free fare in support of this community initiative.
-Contact us for guidance, and sign up for our e-newsletter to stay in touch!
+Thankfully, anyone can participate in Meatless Mondays.
+Any individual can approach their local city or county council with a customized version of our draft proclamation, set up a meeting with a school’s dining services department or ask a restaurant to implement more meat-free fare in support of this community initiative.
+Contact us for guidance, and sign up for our e-newsletter to stay in touch.